deltachat/chatmail/www/src/info.md

 - You can store up to [{{ config.max_mailbox_size }} messages on the server](https://delta.chat/en/help#what-happens-if-i-turn-on-delete-old-messages-from-server).

+### <a name="account-deletion"></a> Account deletion

+If you remove a {{ config.mail_domain }} profile from within the Delta Chat app, then the according account on the server, along with all associated data, is automatically deleted {{ config.delete_inactive_users_after }} days afterwards.

+If you use multiple devices
+then you need to remove the according chat profile from each device in order for all account data to be removed on the server side.

+If you have any further questions or requests regarding account deletion please send a message from your account to {{ config.privacy_mail }}.

 ### Who are the operators?
 Which software is running?

 This chatmail provider is run by a small voluntary group of devs and sysadmins,